misiektoja/spotify_monitor/docs/debugging.md

 *For SELinux hosts (Fedora/RHEL), use `-v .:/work:Z`.*

 <a id="optional-use-docker-compose-one-command-for-all-oss"></a>
-Or optionally use Docker Compose (a preconfigured [compose.yaml](https://github.com/misiektoja/spotify_monitor/blob/main/debug/spotify_monitor_secret_grabber_docker/compose.yaml) file is included in the repo):
+To use Docker Compose, run the included [compose.yaml](https://github.com/misiektoja/spotify_monitor/blob/main/debug/spotify_monitor_secret_grabber_docker/compose.yaml):

 ```sh
 docker compose run --rm spotify-secrets-grabber --all
 ```

-Run this command from the directory containing `compose.yaml`.
-The `.:/work` bind mount saves all generated files into that directory on macOS, Linux and Windows.
+Run the command from the directory that contains `compose.yaml`.
+The `.:/work` mount saves generated files in that host directory.

 ---

-You can use the generated `secretDict.json` with `spotify_monitor_totp_test`. `spotify_monitor` v3.0 and `spotify_profile_monitor` v3.5 embed v61 directly and no longer depend on an external dictionary.
-If Spotify selects a new TOTP version later then update the `TOTP_VERSION` and `TOTP_SECRET_CIPHER_BYTES` config options with the values from the current web-player bundle.
-No code change is required.
+Use the generated `secretDict.json` with `spotify_monitor_totp_test`.
+The main Spotify Monitor tool reads its values from `TOTP_VERSION` and `TOTP_SECRET_CIPHER_BYTES`.
+If Spotify selects a new TOTP version, update those settings with the values from the current web-player bundle.